Otolaryngology – Head and Neck Surgery

 Hyperparathyroidism is a condition that causes high blood-calcium levels in nearly 100,000 Americans every year.
 The disease is caused if one or more of the four tiny parathyroid glands located behind the thyroid in the neck become enlarged and produce too much parathyroid hormone (PTH).
 This is usually caused by a benign tumor called a parathyroid adenoma.
-Hyperparathyroidism is a chronic condition that affects two out of every 1,000 people, and sometimes causes osteoporosis, kidney stones, abdominal problems, depression, and fatigue, among other illnesses.
+Hyperparathyroidism is a chronic condition that affects various organ systems and sometimes causes osteoporosis, kidney stones, abdominal problems, depression, and fatigue, among other illnesses.
 Hyperparathyroidism can be successfully treated by surgically removing the abnormal parathyroid gland—or in some cases—multiple glands.

 My goal as a thyroid and parathyroid surgeon is to provide my patients with the best and safest surgical care for their endocrine surgical disease.”

 To make an appointment with the experts in Cosmetic Surgery, call 717-531-1386.

 To make an appointment with the experts in Facial Nerve Disorders, call 717-531-1405.

 Use our Find a Physician online tool to find contact information for specific ear, nose and throat doctors.